 Background

 The nutritional status and health of mothers influence the growth and development of infants during pregnancy and postnatal life.[1]
 Growth and development at these stages of the lifecourse will influence the risk of non-communicable diseases such as cardiovascular disease and obesity in adulthood.
-Interventions that focus on improving the nutritional status and lifestyle of mothers have the potential to optimise the development of the fetus as well as improving the health of mothers themselves.
-[2, 3] There are two principal approaches to improving the nutritional status of pregnant women: nutritional supplementation (multiple micronutrient supplementation, and single vitamin supplements to correct deficiencies) or behaviour change interventions that aim to improve the diet quality of pregnant women.[4]
+Interventions that focus on improving the nutritional status and lifestyle of mothers have the potential to optimise the growth and development of the fetus as well as improving the health of mothers themselves.
+Studies have shown that maternal nutrition influences child body composition.[2, 3] There are two principal approaches to improving the nutritional status of pregnant women: nutritional supplementation (multiple micronutrient supplementation, and single vitamin supplements to correct deficiencies) or behaviour change interventions that aim to improve the diet quality of pregnant women.[4]
 Improving the diets of women of childbearing age is likely to require complex interventions that are delivered in a socially and culturally appropriate context.
 [5]

 Multiple-micronutrient approaches have improved maternal and birth outcomes in studies of pregnant women in developing countries .[6]
 In Mumbai, India, for example, a food-based multiple-mirconutrient supplement started preconceptionally and given throughout pregnancy halved the prevalence of maternal gestational diabetes.[7]
 Correction of specific vitamin deficiencies during pregnancy has improved outcomes for pregnant women and their babies in developed and developing country settings.[8]
 In a recent UK multi-centre trial of vitamin D supplementation during pregnancy, the MAVIDOS study, supplementation corrected maternal vitamin D deficiency and optimised infant levels of vitamin D.[9, 10]